Caltrop: History

 The caltrop was called tribulus by the ancient Romans, or sometimes murex ferreus, the latter meaning "jagged iron" (literally "iron spiny snail-shell").
 The former term derives from the ancient Greek word tribolos meaning three spikes.

 The late Roman writer Vegetius, referring in his work De re militari to scythed chariots, wrote:

 The armed chariots used in war by Antiochus and Mithridates at first terrified the Romans, but they afterwards made a jest of them.
 As a chariot of this sort does not always meet with plain and level ground, the least obstruction stops it.
 And if one of the horses be either killed or wounded, it falls into the enemy's hands.
 The Roman soldiers rendered them useless chiefly by the following contrivance: at the instant the engagement began, they strewed the field of battle with caltrops, and the horses that drew the chariots, running full speed on them, were infallibly destroyed.
 A caltrop is a device composed of four spikes or points arranged so that in whatever manner it is thrown on the ground, it rests on three and presents the fourth upright.

 Another example of the use of caltrops was found in Jamestown, Virginia, in the United States:

 Undoubtedly the most unusual weapon or military device surviving from seventeenth-century Virginia is known as a caltrop, a single example of which has been found at Jamestown.
 It amounts to a widely spread iron tripod about three inches long with another leg sticking vertically upward, so that however you throw it down, one spike always sticks up. ...
 The fact that only one has been found would seem to suggest that they were used little, if at all.
 As with all military equipment designed for European wars, the caltrop's presence in Virginia must be considered in the light of possible attacks by the Spaniards as well as assaults from the Indians.

+In China, caltrop is called Jili(蒺藜) and comes in different shapes and materials.
+It is thrown on the ground to stop people and horses, and sometimes it is coated with poison.
+Some styles are also called Jizhuading(雞爪釘) because they resemble chicken claws.

 The Japanese version of the caltrop is called makibishi.
 Makibishi were sharp spiked objects that were used in feudal Japan to slow pursuers and also were used in the defence of samurai fortifications.
 Iron makibishi were called tetsubishi, while the makibishi made from the dried seed pod of the water caltrop, or water chestnut (genus Trapa), formed a natural type of makibashi called tennenbishi.
 Both types of makibishi could penetrate the thin soles of shoes, such as the waraji sandals, which were commonly worn in feudal Japan.

 As a protective measure and countermeasure, European late medieval military engineers proposed iron soles that could be strapped under shoes like pattens to protect the feet from hidden traps.